 New AARP research finds caregivers now top 53 million in U.S. More than 1 in 5 adults — a total of 53 million adult Americans — are now unpaid family caregivers, according to a new report from AARP and the National Alliance for Caregiving (NAC).
 Caregiving can mean a lot more than having them in your home 24/7 or helping them with medications.
 It could also mean being on call to check on Mom and Dad, running errands for them, and being the one responsible for tough conversations about car keys, wills, finances, and final arrangements.
 It’s not an easy job.
 Caregiving can get overwhelming quickly, and your mental and physical health can suffer as a result.

 So, here’s the million-dollar question… “When is the right time to move Mom or Dad into senior living?”
 First, you need to understand that every situation and every individual is unique.
-You may be able to handle things differently than a family than an adult child with the same circumstances.
 Pay attention to your health, wellness, as well as taking a pulse on how your parent can live the best quality life that they’re capable of living.